jesseduffield/jesseduffield.github.io/_posts/2021-9-17-Gos-Shortcomings-3.md

 Maybe there's some pattern to get around this problem that I'm not aware of, but the fact it can catch newbies by surprise runs contrary to the language's emphasis on being newbie-friendly.

-There are a couple of ways you could solve this: you could have `== nil` handle fat pointers with nil concrete values, or you could have functions which return an interface value use a fat pointer when returning `nil` explicitly, so that at least you have consistency.
+There are a couple of ways the language could solve this: you could have `== nil` handle fat pointers with nil concrete values, or you could have functions which return an interface value use a fat pointer when returning `nil` explicitly, so that at least you have consistency.
 I'm also interested to know whether fat pointers really are required at runtime, or if there is some way to get around that.

 ## Conclusion